Extending residence permit, reporting passport loss for intl students

 1. Report the loss

-Go to the nearest police station to report the loss and obtain a "Loss Report Receipt" or "Police Report Receipt."
+Go to the local police station to report the loss.

 2. Apply for a "Certificate of Loss of Passport for Foreigners"

-Take the loss report receipt to the local PSB Exit-Entry Administration Department to apply for a "Certificate of Loss of Passport for Foreigners."
+Take the loss report receipt to the local exit-entry administration authority to apply for a "Certificate of Loss of Passport for Foreigners".
 This certificate will serve as your legal identification until you obtain a new passport and visa or residence permit.

 3. Apply for a new passport